OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/csharp/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `TabWithAdpativeCardFlow` folder
+  - Navigate to `TabInStageView` folder
-  - Select `TabWithAdpativeCardFlow.csproj` file
+  - Select `TabInStageView.csproj` file
   - Press `F5` to run the project

 ## Interacting with the tab in Teams